nhanitk14dev/filament-menu-builder/README.md

 php artisan vendor:publish --tag="filament-menu-builder-views"
 ```

+## Caching

+Menu items are cached in view component by default.
+If you want to disable caching, you can set the `cache` configuration to `false`.

 ## Menuable Trait

 You can create relationships between menu items and your models.
 To enable this feature, you need to add the `Menuable` trait to your model and implement the `getMenuLinkAttribute` method.